Home > Getting Started > ASP.NET Syntax > ASP.NET Syntax for HTML Controls > HtmlInputButton

 > elements.

-When a user clicks an HTMLInputButton control, input from the HtmlForm where the control is embedded is posted to the server, processed, and a response sent back to the requesting browser.
 This control is typically used in conjunction with other user input controls, such as the HtmlInputText, HtmlInputCheckBox, and HtmlSelect controls to gather user input that need to be processed on the server.

 HtmlInputButton ( <input type=button